 3) The Thorny Dragon

-This Australian lizard loves living in the desert and it has a unique defence for avoiding predators.
+This Australian lizard loves living in the desert and it has a unique defense for avoiding predators.
 It is covered in sharp spikes for protection and its small size helps it evade predators.

 4) The Pacu Fish